 While Italy may be the homeland of Amaro, Manhattan is home to notable cocktail bars that specialize in this bitter phenomenon.
 Bar Pisellino in the West Village and Caffe Dante in Greenwich Village are two popular Italian bars specialized in aperitive culture and contemporary amaro-based cocktails.
 A unique cocktail experience can be found at Amor y Amargo in the heart of the East Village.
 When the doors opened in 2011, this outpost became the first cocktail bar in the United States dedicated solely to bitters and Italian amari.
 This old school bar goes beyond serving up delicious cocktails, it’s a decadent affair.

 Naturally, pasta and pizza are always top of mind.
 On the border of Soho and Greenwich Village, you can find some of the best Neapolitan pizza in the big apple made by a passionate pizzaiolo napoletano.
 Ciro Lovine’s Song’E Napule will launch you into insatiable Italian flavors in a lively atmosphere.
-If you are craving pasta, specifically the four Roman pastas, I get my fix at Lupa Osteria Romana on Thompson St in Greenwich Village.
-The bucatini all’amatriciana and rigatoni alla gricia with a glass of Cesanese wine always transport me back to the Eternal City.
-For Maccheroni alla Norma, go straight to Soho and grab a table at Piccola Cucina Osteria for a Sicilian getaway in the heart of Lower Manhattan.
+If you are craving pasta, specifically the four Roman pastas, get your fix at Lupa Osteria Romana on Thompson St in Greenwich Village.
+Both the bucatini all’amatriciana and rigatoni alla gricia always transport me back to the Eternal City.
+Pair them with a glass of Cesanese wine.
+For Maccheroni alla Norma, go straight to Soho and grab a table at Piccola Cucina Osteria.
+It’s my favorite Sicilian getaway in the heart of Lower Manhattan.